 Herpes is prevalent, affecting an estimated one in six people in the U.S. alone.
 And although it’s possible to be infected with herpes without noticeable symptoms, this doesn’t mean you’re immune from the condition or its effects.
-You can still have sex and a relationship if you have herpes—but there are some things to keep in mind when discussing your diagnosis with a partner or considering treatment options for yourself.
+You can still have sex and a relationship if you have herpes—but there are some things to remember when discussing your diagnosis with a partner or considering treatment options for yourself.

 Living with herpes can be challenging, but it doesn’t have to be.
-Remember that you’re not alone, and many people living with herpes.
+Remember that you’re not alone, and many people live with herpes.
 You can still have sex and a relationship if you have herpes, but practice safe sex by using condoms every time or getting tested regularly to avoid passing it along to others.
 If possible, seek emotional support from friends or family members who understand what you’re going through because they’ve been there too!

 In conclusion, living with herpes is not the end of the world.
 There are many fascinating reasons why people like living with herpes.
 It can lead to increased awareness of sexual health, stronger relationships, greater empathy and compassion, better self-care habits, positive priority changes, increased confidence, and supportive communities.
 While the diagnosis may be challenging to come to terms with, it’s important to remember that life can still be fulfilling and meaningful with herpes.